cpmech/solve_many_linsys/README.md

-# Example: solve many linear systems with russell_sparse
+# Example: solve many linear systems with russell

-This code shows how to solve many linear systems using MPI and `russell_sparse`
+This code shows how to solve many linear systems using MPI and [russell](https://github.com/cpmech/russell/)

 Work in progress..